Non-vanishing of central $L$-values of the Gross family of elliptic curve: Generalised Zhao's method and -adic valuation of central -values

 \section{Generalised Zhao's method and $2$-adic valuation of central $L$-values}

-In this section, we will use an extension of Zhao's induction method \cite{Zhao1, Zhao2}, modified for the abelian varieties, and Corollary \ref{t4u.2} to prove Theorem \ref{main}.
-Since the argument is similar to \cite{CL}, we will just outline the proof and refer to \cite{CL} for some of the details.
+In this section, we will use an extension of Zhao's induction method \cite{Zhao1, Zhao2}, modified for the abelian varieties, to obtain the exact valuation of central $L$-values for quadratic twists, using Corollary~\ref{t4u.2} as the base case.
+The detailed proof goes in a similar way as in \cite[Section~\S9]{CL}, for the reader's convenience, we will sketch the proof in the following part of the section.